The Golden Age

 The movers and shakers of Amsterdam’s influential upper class lived in the canal houses closest to the old town, while the warehouses were located along the outer canal rings.
 This is why the Pulitzer buildings along the Keizersgracht are more opulent than the ones on the Prinsengracht.

 In 1960 Peter Pulitzer (grandson of Pulitzer Prize founder Joseph Pulitzer) saw great potential in the beautiful but dilapidated canal houses of Amsterdam.
-He purchased twelve houses along the Prinsengracht and Keizersgracht canals and created Amsterdam’s first five star hotel, the rest –as they say- is history.
+He purchased twelve houses along the Prinsengracht and Keizersgracht canals and created Amsterdam’s oldest five star hotel, the rest –as they say- is history.

 A New Kind of Hotel

 Peter Pulitzer adhered to a simple motto: “The house of your neighbor is for sale only once”.
 He took every chance he could to expand his Amsterdam empire.
 Over the course of thirty years the hotel grew from twelve restored canal houses to twenty-five.
-The Pulitzer continues to collect elements that add to its unique and vibrant character: the intricate maze of historic houses, the exclusive restaurant, the gardens and the annual floating concerts on the Prinsengracht.
+Pulitzer Amsterdam continues to collect elements that add to its unique and vibrant character: the intricate maze of historic houses, the exclusive restaurant, the gardens and the annual floating concerts on the Prinsengracht.

 The New Classic

 In 2015 and 2016 the hotel went through the largest renovation in its history.
-The latest reinvention of the Pulitzer combines historical elements and classic beauty with contemporary style, resulting in a unique blend of traditional craftsmanship and modern comfort.
+The latest reinvention of Pulitzer Amsterdam combines historical elements and classic beauty with contemporary style, resulting in a unique blend of traditional craftsmanship and modern comfort.